 The NAPSA initiative was developed from contacts established between Irish, Newfoundland and other European researchers in hydrocarbon exploration at a two day workshop in Ireland in October 2005.
 The workshop considered future research objectives to enhance the hydrocarbon prospectivity of the Atlantic Margin Basins of Western Ireland and Eastern Canada.
 This was followed by a conference in Dublin in November 2006 “Exploring Atlantic Ireland” where delegates from Ireland and Newfoundland presented their research results.
 A broad research programme for NAPSA was established at a workshop during the conference and this was developed further by PIP and the OGDP.
 Work Programme

-The work programme has begun and includes collaborative research between Memorial University of Newfoundland (MUN) and National University of Ireland, Galway (NUIG) on fluid inclusion studies, Trinity College Dublin (TCD) on Carboniferous geology and University College Dublin (UCD) on reservoir provenance studies.
+The work programme includes collaborative research between Memorial University of Newfoundland (MUN) and National University of Ireland, Galway (NUIG) on fluid inclusion studies, Trinity College Dublin (TCD) on Carboniferous geology and University College Dublin (UCD) on reservoir provenance studies.

 A new website www.napsaresearch.org